What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 Simple solutions:

-Create consistent daily routines, even small ones
+Create consistent daily routines, even small ones.

-Stay warm and avoid cold foods/drinks
+Stay warm and avoid cold foods/drinks.

-Practice slow, deep breathing when you feel scattered
+Practice slow, deep breathing when you feel scattered.

-Use calming essential oils like lavender or sandalwood
+Use calming essential oils like lavender or sandalwood.

 "I'm Always Irritated and Snappy"